-Broad market utilization and confidence in 304 stainless steel tubing over decades of deployment gives this alloy a reputation for being reliable and cost effective for many applications.
+Broad market utilization and confidence in small diameter 304 stainless steel tubing over decades of deployment gives this alloy a reputation for being reliable and cost effective for many applications.
 Popular tubing applications for this grade of stainless steel include but are not limited to the following.

 - Hypodermic / hypo tube needle and surgical applications for nearly all surgical specialties

 - Gas and oil extraction and chemical handling